-Using exit tickets in my NGSS aligned classroom is one of my favorite types of formative assessments.
-I used to write low-level knowledge-based questions, but since making the shift to NGSS I have had to change my strategy.
+Exit tickets are one of my favorite types of formative assessments to use in an NGSS aligned classroom.
+My exit tickets used to be made of low-level knowledge-based questions, but since making the shift to NGSS I have had to change my strategy.
 I have started to create exit tickets that are specifically designed for NGSS.
 Here are my tips and tricks.

 Why are exit tickets an effective teaching tool?